 Lethbridge College signs agreements to share student information with other government agencies and non-government agencies.
-For example:
+Examples include:

-Lethbridge College may also enter into agreements to share students’ information with agencies who provide practicum experiences.
+- the college enters into agreements to share students’ information with agencies who provide practicum experiences

-These agreements require Lethbridge College to comply with specific conditions for how it provides or uses the information covered under the agreement.
+Note: These agreements require the college to comply with specific conditions for how it provides or uses the information covered under the agreement.

-Information collected from students through the admissions and registration process, as well as through other service departments at Lethbridge College, is kept secure.
-Access is restricted.
-Lethbridge College uses a computerized system to maintain many important records.
+Information collected from students through the admissions and registration process, as well as through other service departments is kept secure through restricted access.
+A computerized system is used to maintain many important records.
 Access to this system is restricted by password protection.